Frequently Asked Questions

 In the spring semester, students who wish their work to be considered for honors must meet several deadlines for submitting drafts.
 These deadlines are announced early in the fall semester.

-All English department faculty read each of the honors prospectuses.
-At a final honors meeting, each honors project candidate meets individually with department faculty as a group for a conversation about his or her project.
+At a final honors meeting, each honors project candidate meets with his/her primary thesis advisor and faculty readers for a conversation about his/her project.

 Can I do a creative writing honors project?

-The department allows honors projects in creative writing at the discretion of our writer-in-residence.
+The department allows honors projects in creative writing at the discretion of our writing faculty.

 How many levels of honors does the English department award?